Addy-codes/Addy-codes/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as Backend & DevOps Intern at Chaoswale Private Limited
+- 🔭 I’m currently working as Backend Developer Intern at Akto.io
 - 🌱 I’m currently learning Django for Backend
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...